 Fast-moving consumer goods (FMCG) companies are keen to assess potential graduate trainees’ flexibility, adaptability and communication skills.
 Interviews are a good way of doing this, and typically play an important part in the recruitment process.
-Video or telephone interviews are more likely to be used at an early stage, whereas face-to-face interviews often form part of assessment centres.
-Candidates for some consumer goods roles may find that they take part in several interviews before receiving a job offer.
+Video or telephone interviews are more likely to be used at an early stage, whereas face-to-face interviews often form part of in-person assessment centres.
+As a result of the Covid-19 pandemic, you may find that your assessment centre is a virtual one – meaning the interview will be, too.
+Candidates for some consumer goods roles might take part in several interviews before receiving a job offer.

 General tips for answering interview questions

 Whether you're taking part in a phone interview, video interview or facing a panel at an assessment centre, most questions are likely to be competency-based.
 They may take the form of scenarios, so you are asked what you would do in a given situation.
 Your interviewer will then seek to match your responses to the company’s list of desired competencies.